atharvramgir/RedditReveal--AI-Driven-Persona-Builder/README.md

 #  RedditReveal: AI-Driven Persona Builder 🧠

 This Python project analyzes a Reddit user's activity and generates a detailed user persona using the Llama 3 model via OpenRouter.
 Each persona includes motivations, personality traits, behavior habits, frustrations, and goals — all cited from the user's own Reddit posts and comments.

----

-## Overview

-This project generates a detailed, visually-structured **user persona** from a Reddit user's public activity (posts and comments), inspired by professional UX research formats.
 The persona includes:

 - Demographics (Age, Occupation, Status, Location, etc.)